sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

 The Sensu agent executes the appropriate configured hook command based on the exit status code of the check command (e.g. `1`).

 Check hooks allow Sensu users to automate data collection that operators would routinely perform to investigate monitoring alerts, which frees up precious operator time.
-Although you can use check hooks for rudimentary auto-remediation tasks, they are intended to enrich monitoring event data.
+Although you can use check hooks for rudimentary auto-remediation tasks, they are intended to enrich observation event data.
 This guide helps you create a check hook that captures the process tree in case a service check returns a critical status.

 Follow these steps to create a check hook that captures the process tree in the event that an `nginx_process` check returns a status of `2` (critical, not running).